 If you rearrange the order of the information in your ILT courses to suit an asynchronous online audience, you may also need to reorganize your preexisting tests and quizzes.

 Which questions need to moved later in the syllabus, or grouped differently based on the topics or experiences of each module?
 Does the restructuring of your lesson obsolete some questions, or invite new ones?
 Does the use of interactive media create opportunities for new kinds of tests, or more hands-on application of ideas that could previously only be absorbed on paper or in lecture form?

 Remember, online courses should be fun, engaging, and interactive.
 They must also feel satisfying to the learner, who faces many more distractions online than in the physical classroom.
 (And if they’re not satisfied, opting out of your online class is just a click away.)

 Given these needs, converting your existing ILT content into eLearning content is not simply about copying material from one format to another.
 Rather than just “transferring” your content, think of this process as “transforming” it from a static module into a creative and interactive online experience.

 CourseArc was created by instructional designers to help you build innovative and results-oriented eLearning modules without feeling trapped in the PowerPoint “look-and-feel.”
-Watch our demo video and see what you can create with CourseArc today.
+Sign up for a demo and see what you can create with CourseArc today.